 From the website bio, “On 13 September 2002, Dr. Daniel B. Wallace founded the Center to utilize emerging technologies to preserve and study Greek New Testament manuscripts.
 During its brief history, CSNTM has collaborated with more than 40 institutions on 4 continents to produce more than 350,000 images of New Testament manuscripts.
 In the process, the Center has discovered more than 90 New Testament manuscripts.
 View these images at CSNTM’s digital library.”

 This is where I go when I want to read the Bible online.
 It hosts a massive list of biblical versions in many languages.
 The interface is clean and easy to use.
 The only commentary worth reading is the IVP New Testament Commentary; the rest are so out of date that they are only of historical interest.

 This site is excellent for reading the bible in parallel versions.
 The rest of the site’s resources are not as helpful because of their antiquity, but if you had the time to spare they might be of historical interest.
 Biblecc.com looks like a mirror site of BibleHub, so is prone to the same strengths and weaknesses.

 This farcical translation may not be the most accurate, but it’s certainly interesting.
 However, if you take the premise srsly, then you’ll find yourself engaging the same exegetical skill-set you’d bring to a more earnest approach to Bible translation.

 Though produced by a non-believer with the intent to show the absurdity of religion, many of the illustrations are innocuous.
-And while it may have been originally intended for one purpose, believers can “baptize” it and use it for another.
-It’s the upside of reader-response.
+And while it may have originally been originally for one purpose, believers can “baptize” it and use it for another.
+It’s an upside of reader-response.